lindn100/CPSC354-Blog/Blog 12 - Lamda Calculus.md

 (λx.M)N ≈<sub>β</sub> M[x->N]

-In this rewrite rule, all occurrences of x are substituted by N after renaming the bound variables in M such that they are disjoint from all free varaibles occurring in N. Make sure the free variables do not have any similar naming conventions between the two expression and then replace x by N.
+In this rewrite rule, all occurrences of x are substituted by N after renaming the bound variables in M such that they are disjoint from all free variables occurring in N. Make sure the free variables do not have any similar naming conventions between the two expressions and then replace x by N.

 Next, the alpha equation is used when the x in λx.M is a bound variable, and thus need to perform capture avoiding substituion.
-Consier y as a fresh element for M:
+Consider y as a fresh element for M:

 λx.M ≈<sub>α</sub> λy.M [x->y]